Snežana Paunović: Parliamentarian (2013–14, 2016–2025)

 Paunović received the twentieth position on the SPS's list in the 2020 parliamentary election and was re-elected when the list won thirty-two seats.
-In this term, she was promoted to deputy leader of the SPS assembly group and deputy chair of the culture and information committee.
+In the term that followed, she was promoted to deputy leader of the SPS assembly group and deputy chair of the culture and information committee.
 She also served as a member of the economy committee, a deputy member of the committee on Kosovo and Metohija and the agriculture committee, (Note: Formally known as the Agriculture, Forestry, and Water Management Committee.) a member of Serbia's delegation to the NATO parliamentary assembly (where Serbia has observer status), the leader of Serbia's friendship groups with Jamaica and Japan, and a member of twenty-seven other friendship groups.
 (Note: She was a member of the friendship groups with Albania, Bahrain, Belarus, Belgium, Brazil, Bulgaria, Burundi, the Czech Republic, Denmark, Finland, Germany, Ghana, Ireland, Italy, Malta, Montenegro, Morocco, the Netherlands, Portugal, Russia, Sierra Leone, the Sovereign Order of Malta, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States of America.)

 Paunović was promoted to the eighth position on the SPS's list in the 2022 parliamentary election and was elected to a fourth term when the list won thirty-one seats.
 She was chosen as a deputy speaker of the assembly in August 2022 and as leader of the SPS assembly group in October 2022.
-For this term, Paunović was also a member of the committee on Kosovo and Metohija, the economy committee, and the committee on the rights of the child; a deputy member of finance committee (Note: Formally known as the Committee on Finance, State Budget, and Control of Public Spending.) and the administrative committee; (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity Issues.) a member of Serbia's delegation to the Inter-Parliamentary Union assembly; the leader of Serbia's friendship group with Japan; and a member of thirty-six other friendship groups.
+During her fourth term, she was also a member of the committee on Kosovo and Metohija, the economy committee, and the committee on the rights of the child; a deputy member of finance committee (Note: Formally known as the Committee on Finance, State Budget, and Control of Public Spending.) and the administrative committee; (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity Issues.) a member of Serbia's delegation to the Inter-Parliamentary Union assembly; the leader of Serbia's friendship group with Japan; and a member of thirty-six other friendship groups.
 (Note: She was a member of the friendship groups with Albania, Argentina, Belgium, Cuba, the Czech Republic, the Democratic Republic of the Congo, Djibouti, Egypt, Finland, France, Germany, Greece, Guinea-Bissau, Iceland, India, Italy, Jamaica, Kuwait, Lithuania, the Maldives, Malta, Mexico, Morocco, New Zealand and the Pacific Ocean Countries (Fiji, Nauru, Palau, Papua New Guinea, the Solomon Islands, Tuvalu, Vanuatu), North Macedonia, Portugal, Russia, Sao Tome and Principe, Sierra Leone, Spain, Suriname, Sweden, Switzerland, the United Arab Emirates, the United Kingdom, and the United States of America.)